antronerds/r2-training-courses/docs/Finding_structural_variants.md

 </form>
 <br>

-* Log on to the R2 platform with your credentials that were provided (or apply for a login using the link).
+* Log on to the R2 platform with your credentials that were provided (or ask R2 Team members for a login).
 * In the left menu click on **Change Data Scope** > **Training** > **Graduate Training Course**
+* If correct, you see 4 colorful tiles in the middle of the screen, one of which reads *Cohort Overview*.
+If instead you see a box 0 with a button **Go to Graduate Training Course portal**, please click this button.
 * For a quick impression of the data select the **Cohort Overview**.
 R2 shows the available samples in this tumor series with its annotation.
 In the table at the bottom, each row represents one sample with the respective annotation values.

 The samples of a dataset can be annotated with extra information, for example, clinical data or molecular biology parameters.
 Each group of annotated data is called a “track” in R2.
 These tracks can be used to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns with e.g. different phenotypes or demographic characteristics.